 Detection systems in operating reactor facilities are generally placed in locations where fire hazards present an exposure threat to safety-related equipment.
 Alarm systems are provided to alert plant staff in the event of a detected fire or operation of an automatic suppression system.
 During decommissioning, the fire hazards and the associated detection and alarm requirements may change significantly.
-The change in priorities, from protecting safety-related equipment required for safe shutdown to protecting against the release or spread of radioactive material, may require re-evaluation of the detection and alarm system designed to ensure that decommissioning fire hazards are adequately protected.
+The change in priorities from protecting safety-related equipment required for safe shutdown to protecting against the release or spread of radioactive material may require reevaluation of the detection and alarm system design to ensure that decommissioning fire hazards are adequately protected.

 Fire alarm and supervisory signals should be annunciated in a constantly attended location.
 The fire alarm system should provide a signaling system for notifying plant personnel.
 Refer to NFPA 72, "National Fire Alarm Code."
-The fire alarm system should include the following specific functions.
+The fire alarm system should meet the following criteria.

-- The operation of an automatic fire suppression system should initiate a fire alarm. - Automatic fire detection systems using smoke, heat, or flame detectors, as appropriate, should be maintained for early detection of fires. - Supervision of automatic fire suppression system control functions should be maintained, as appropriate, by the alarm system.
+- The operation of an automatic fire suppression system initiates a fire alarm. - Automatic fire detection systems using smoke, heat, or flame detectors, as appropriate, are maintained for early detection of fires. - Supervision of automatic fire suppression system control functions maintained, as appropriate, by the alarm system.